sillevl/course-databases/forta/mysql-introduction.md

 >
 > To test and use the examples in this chapter, you must follow the [setup for the example]()(forta/creating_forta_database.md) database first.

+## Inspecting existing databases

+MySQL provides some commands to inspect the existing databases, tables, and there structure (columns and properties of those columns).

+### Listing all available databases

 ```sql
 SHOW DATABASES
 ```